License GuideSOC 23-1011

 Read more

-Attorney continuing education requirements differ by state.
-Your state bar likely mandates a specific number of CE hours per renewal cycle.
-Common required topics include ethics and state law rules.
-Check your state bar's website for exact hour counts and subject requirements.
+Attorneys must complete continuing education to renew their license.
+Most states require a specific number of hours each renewal cycle.
+Your state board will mandate certain topics (ethics and state law rules are common).
+Check your state bar's website for exact hour requirements and approved courses.

 Is This For You